-Currently the only program being funded by TLDA is the State Loan Programs.
-As of August 31, 2019, TLDA had \$1,970,000 (unaudited) of bonds outstanding for these Programs.
+TLDA is not currently funding any of these programs, and the only program previously funded with TLDA bonds that are currently outstanding is the State Loan Program.
+As of May 31, 2021, TLDA had \$1,250,000 (unaudited) of bonds outstanding for the State Loan Program.